electronstudio/pygame-zero-book/chapters/0_text_quizes.md

 ## Guessing game with a loop

-This `while` loop goes round and round forever until the player gets a correct answer and then it `break`s.
+This `while` loop goes round and round forever ... or until the player gets a correct answer, and then it `break`s out of the loop.
 Note that everything in the loop is indented.

 \begin{codelisting}
 \codecaption{Guessing game with a loop}